outofcontrolnate/IntelShot/README.md

 IntelShot - Is nothing more than PowerWebsShot found at https://github.com/dafthack/PowerWebShot/blob/master/PowerWebShot.ps1 just slightly modified.

-Tool was modified to assist my intel analyst do quick review of Intel web sites they visit on a daily basis.
+Tool was modified to assist my intel analyst do quick review of Intel web sites they would visit on a daily basis.

 **Special thanks to dafthack for doing all the hard work!